CIA Malware Can Switch Clean Files With Malware When You Download Them Via SMB

 I thought this was about a vulnerability in Super Monkey Ball.

 Original maybe, ingenious really?
-(Score:2)
+(Score:4, Insightful)

 Not every permutation and combination of malware not seen before is "ingenious".